Thursday, October 3

 Creating Klyde Warren Park – The Insider’s Guide

 Connecting the vibrant Uptown neighborhood with the Dallas Arts District and downtown, Klyde Warren Park is an urban green space that creates a sense of discovery as you wander through its various “rooms” - walking trails, a children’s park, a performance pavilion, and more.
-The park’s designer, conference speaker, and landscape architect Jim Burnett of OJB Landscape Architecture will lead the tour of its 5.3 acres and will speak about design, construction, and programming strategies used when designing and maintaining the park.
+The park’s lead designer and program manager, Nathan Elliott of OJB Landscape Architecture, will lead the tour of its 5.2 acres and will speak about design, construction, and programming strategies used when designing and maintaining the park.
 A preview of plans for phase II of the project will also be presented.

 1.0 LA CES™ professional development hours